Get the latest in farmland investing and selling farmlandSubscribe

 Farmland has consistently generated relatively high returns, even during periods of high inflation.
 From 1960 to 2012, at an average inflation rate of 4%, farmland has averaged returns of 11.1%.
 In comparison, gold values rose by about 8%.

 Farmland has also outperformed commercial real estate over time.
 Commercial properties have been shown to offer slightly higher annual distributions.
-However, if you take into account both rental income and growth in value (also known as appreciation), farmland returns have averaged almost 12% since 1990 while commercial properties have realized an approximately 6% total return.
+However, if you take into account both rental income and growth in value (also known as appreciation), farmland returns have averaged over 11% since 1990 while commercial properties have realized an approximately 6% total return.
 This reflects CRE’s higher volatility.

 Plus, quality farmland has a near-zero vacancy rate, on top of relatively lower maintenance and management expenses.